GallVp/sincmotion/README.md

 + Updated Android NDK to 23.0.7599858.
 + Added the improved version of `gsi` algo from MATLAB.
 + Added NAVSII validation data.
++ Updated normative models to stage I and III data.

 ### Version 0.1.4 <11092021>